BYFu-cs/BYFu-cs.github.io/_posts/2024-7-21-ConfidenceLevel.md

 <p align="center">$$t = \frac{\overline{X} - \mu_{0}}{\frac{\sigma_{x}}{\sqrt{N}}}$$</p>
 Here, $$\overline{X}$$ represents sample mean, $$\mu_{0}$$ represents population mean, $$\sigma_{x}$$ represents standard deviation and N represents the number of samples.In Single Population T-test, the **degree of freedom** df = N -1.
 With more professional terminology, $$\frac{\sigma_{x}}{\sqrt{N}}$$ stands for **Standard Error of Mean**, which is:<br/>
 <p align="center">$$SEM = \frac{\sigma_{x}}{\sqrt{N}}$$</p>
-**SEM** is a quite significant concept.Instead of the standard deviation of the population, SEM utilizes the sample standard deviation.In light of above, we can conclude that **the T-value can be interpreted as the extent to which the sampling mean deviates from the population mean correspond to the SEM**.<br/>
+**SEM** is a quite significant concept.Instead of the standard deviation of the population, SEM utilizes the sample standard deviation.In light of above, we can conclude that **the t-value can be interpreted as the extent to which the sampling mean deviates from the population mean correspond to the SEM**.<br/>
 <br/>

 ### 1.1.2 Feature of T-test.
 ![t_distribution_comparisons]({{ site.baseurl }}/images/ConfidenceLevel/t_distribution_comparisons.png)<br/>
 <p align="center">[figure source: <i><a href="https://www.scribbr.co.uk/stats/t-distribution-meaning/">www.scribbr.co.uk</a></i>]</p>
-As the figure above, we can observe
+As the figure above, we can observe that when the degree of freedom increments, the image becomes narrower and taller, and more resemble as normal distribution.
+Conversely, it becomes flatter.